 Turning down work as a freelancer can be scary.
 You may be afraid that you’ll enter a dry spell soon and regret passing on the opportunity.

-Earning extra income while the projects are flowing can help you pad your emergency fund and weather the down times.
-But it’s important not to push yourself too hard and maintain work-life balance so you don’t burn out.
+Earning extra income while the projects are flowing can help you pad your emergency fund and weather the downtimes.
+But it’s important not to push yourself too hard.
+Make sure to maintain a good work-life balance so you don’t burn out.